pennlabs/penn-sdk-python/README.rst

 .. image:: https://pypip.in/d/PennSDK/badge.png
         :target: https://crate.io/packages/PennSDK/

-PennSDK is a thin Python wrapper for multiple Penn APIs that provides basic convenience functions for consuming the endpoints of each API.
+Penn SDK is the Python library for writing code that interfaces with University of Pennsylvania data.
+It consists of wrappers for the Registrar, Dining, and Directory API's

 Getting an API key